 - If you work on computers, blink more often and take regular breaks in line with recommended health and safety guidelines.

 - Wear sunglasses on sunny days; wraparound glasses can be good for sporting pursuits and going out outdoors.
+Moisture chamber glasses are also helpful for some people with facial palsy and dry eye.

 - If you do not wear glasses normally, you could invest in plain lens glasses for windy days.